pepe2k/u-boot_mod/README.md

 If you have an external FLASH programmer (all supported devices have **SPI NOR FLASH** chips), you probably know how to use it.
 Download package with prebuilt images or compile the code, choose right file for your device and put it on FLASH at the beginning (offset `0x00000`).
 Remember to first erase block(s) - with high probability, if you use some kind of automatic mode, the programmer will do it for you.

-All prebuilt images are padded with 0xFF, so their size will always be a **multiply of 64 KiB block** and they will not be bigger than the original versions.
+All prebuilt images are padded with 0xFF, so their size will always be a **multiple of 64 KiB block** and they will not be bigger than the original versions.
 For example, **TP-Link** uses only first **64 KiB** block to store compressed U-Boot image (in most of their modern devices).
-In second 64 KiB block they store additional information like MAC address, model number and WPS pin number.
+In the second 64 KiB block they store additional information like MAC address, model number and WPS pin number.

 On the other hand, U-Boot image in **Carambola 2** from **8devices** may have up to **256 KiB** (4x 64 KiB block), they use uncompressed version and environment stored in FLASH.
 Immediately after the Carambola 2 U-Boot partition is an area which contains U-Boot environment variables (1x 64 KiB block), called `u-boot-env`: